Nikon D7200 vs Pentax K-3 II

-The K-3 II is a recent model that features in the current product line-up of Pentax.
-In contrast, the D7200 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D7200 was succeeded by the Nikon D7500.
+Both the D7200 and the K-3 II have been discontinued, but can regularly be found used on eBay.
+The D7200 was replaced by the Nikon D7500, while the K-3 II was followed by the Pentax K-3 III.
 Further information on the features and operation of the D7200 and K-3 II can be found, respectively, in the Nikon D7200 Manual (free pdf) or the online Pentax K-3 II Manual.

 So what is the bottom line?
 Which of the two cameras – the Nikon D7200 or the Pentax K-3 II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.